Saturday, January 28, 2012

 Home of Mt.
 Greylock Summit

-Birthplace of Susan B. Anthony
+& Susan B. Anthony

 B. Photo taken by the author of New England NAO